Can large language models reason about medical questions?: Method

 \paragraph{Few-shot}

 We experimented with inserting examplars (or \textit{shots}) of question-answer pairs and question-explanation-answers triplets in the prompts.
-We built each shot by re-using the prompt template utilized in the zero-shot setting, using the provided explanations and answers in placed of the generated ones.
-In the few-shot coT setting, this corresponds to the setup from \cite{Wei2022-tw}.
+We built each shot using the zero-shot template, replacing the output with the reference explanations and answers.
+In the few-shot CoT setting, our setup matches the one from \cite{Wei2022-tw}.

 \paragraph{Answer likelihood}